andrew-edwards/sizeSpectra/README.md

 ```
 remotes::install_github("andrew-edwards/sizeSpectra", build_vignettes = FALSE)
 ```
 as there's something in the vignettes that is now not working to do with recent versions of R or of packages (as of 9th May 2023); you can still see the built vignettes as described above.
+Note that I've had to comment out some of the code to build one of the figures in the MEPS_IBTS_recommend vignette -- something has changed between R versions 4.2.1 and 4.3.0 that stops it building.
+However, the figure (Figure S.4 of MEPS paper) is likely not of major interest for users to produce.
+As mentioned, the rendered vignette above has been left as the earlier working version.
+I build the the original vignette locally, just not when doing `install(dependencies = FALSE, build_vignettes = TRUE)`.
+Will look into it further (should make an Issue).

 Then:
 ```